1

 How much do image analysis jobs pay per hour?

-As of Jul 19, 2026, the average hourly pay for image analysis in Texas is $26.03, according to ZipRecruiter salary data.
+As of Aug 19, 2026, the average hourly pay for image analysis in Texas is $26.03, according to ZipRecruiter salary data.
 Most workers in this role earn between $22.40 and $27.79 per hour, depending on experience, location, and employer.

-What is an Image Analysis job?
+What is an image analysis?

 An Image Analysis job involves processing and interpreting visual data from images using software, algorithms, and machine learning techniques.
 Professionals in this field work with industries like healthcare, security, agriculture, and automation to extract meaningful insights from images.
 Tasks may include object detection, pattern recognition, and quality inspection.
 Strong skills in computer vision, programming (Python, MATLAB), and data analysis are essential for this role.

-What types of projects or industries can Image Analysis professionals expect to work in?
+What types of projects or industries can image analysis professionals expect to work in?

 Image Analysis professionals work on a variety of projects across industries such as healthcare, remote sensing, autonomous vehicles, manufacturing, and security.
 Typical responsibilities may include processing medical images for diagnostics, developing computer vision algorithms for automation, or analyzing satellite imagery for environmental monitoring.
 Collaboration with domain experts—like doctors, engineers, or data scientists—is common, as solutions often require interdisciplinary knowledge.
 Many roles offer structured career development, with opportunities to advance into senior analyst, technical lead, or specialized research positions.

-What are the key skills and qualifications needed to thrive in the Image Analysis position, and why are they important?
+What are the key skills and qualifications needed to thrive in the image analysis position, and why are they important?

 To thrive in Image Analysis, you need a strong background in mathematics, computer vision, and data science, often supported by a relevant degree such as computer science, engineering, or a related field.
 Proficiency with image processing tools and programming languages like Python, MATLAB, OpenCV, and familiarity with machine learning frameworks are commonly required.
 Attention to detail, analytical thinking, and effective communication are essential soft skills for interpreting results and collaborating with multidisciplinary teams.
 These competencies are critical for accurately analyzing visual data and delivering actionable insights in diverse settings like healthcare, research, and industry.

 What are the most commonly searched types of Image Analysis jobs in Texas?
-The most popular types of Image Analysis jobs in Texas are:

 What cities in Texas are hiring for Image Analysis jobs?
-Cities in Texas with the most Image Analysis job openings:

 Image Analyst (Core Bioinformatician)